sigmaister/copy_CollapsOS/recipes/trs80/README.md

 and return.
 That should bring you back to a refreshed debug display and you should see your sent content in memory, at the specified address (`0x3040` if you didn't change it).

+## Saving that program for later

+If you want to save yourself typing for later sessions, why not save the program you've painfully typed to disk?
+TRSDOS enables that easily.
+Let's say that you typed your program at `0x4000` and that you want to save it to `RECV/CMD` on your second floppy drive, you'd do:

+    dump recv/cmd:1 (start=x'4000',end=x'4030',tra='4000')

+A memory range dumped this way will be re-loaded at the same offset through `load recv/cmd:1`.
+Even better, `TRA` indicates when to jump after load when using the `RUN` command.
+Therefore, you can avoid all this work above in later sessions by simply typing `recv` in the DOS prompt.

 **WIP: that's where we are for now...**